 When you’re in Logroño, Spain, for a pinchos crawl be sure to stop by Bar Jubera, where we found the delicious-looking dish above.
 We’ve had it a few times and it never disappoints – it’s truly one of the best patatas bravas you’ll ever eat.

 3. Lechazo Asada

-Served in the asadores of Arande de Duero, lechazo asado is roast baby lamb with crackling skin and tender meat.
-It is considered a true specialty of this area, two hours north of Madrid, and even has IGP (Protected Geographical Indication) status because of the unique way the lamb is raised only on milk, which is said to make the meat especially tender and delicious.
-(Also see our post about wine tasting in Ribera del Duero).
+This dish originated in the asadores of Arande de Duero, located two hours north of Madrid, in the heart of the Ribera del Duero wine region.
+Here, the lechazo asado has IGP (Protected Geographical Indication) status because of the unique way the lamb is raised only on milk, which is said to make the meat especially tender and delicious.

 4. Tortilla Espanola